jeremyjung/mruby-tty-screen/README.md

 All require statements were removed as mruby is compiled.

 Fiddle code was changed to native C as mruby does not include fiddle.

+Remove dependencies on mruby-io-console (sys/wait.h does not exist) and mruby-process (sys/ioctl.h does not exist) on windows.

 ## Contributing